isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void my_code()
     {
         f(*g_p);     // BAD: passing pointer or reference obtained from a nonlocal smart pointer
-                     //      that could be inadvertently reset somewhere inside f or it callees g_p->func(); // BAD: same reason, just passing it as a "this" pointer }
+                     //      that could be inadvertently reset somewhere inside f g_p->func(); // BAD: same reason, just passing it as a "this" pointer }